Generic Name: frovatriptan (FROE-va-TRIP-tan)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have history of liver or kidney problems, seizures (eg, epilepsy), heart problems, other types of headaches (eg, cluster headaches), shortness of breath, chest pain, heart attack, stroke, or irregular heartbeat, or if a family member has had heart disease
+- if you have history of liver or kidney problems, seizures (eg, epilepsy), heart problems (eg, irregular heartbeat), other types of headaches (eg, cluster headaches), or shortness of breath, or if a family member has had heart disease or stroke

-- if you have high blood pressure, high cholesterol, diabetes, or if you smoke
+- if you have high blood pressure, high cholesterol, or diabetes, or if you smoke

 - if you are a woman past menopause or you have had a hysterectomy

-- if you are a man over 40 years old
+- if you are a man older than 40 years old

 - if you are very overweight

 Some MEDICINES MAY INTERACT with frovatriptan.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), selective serotonin-reuptake inhibitors (SSRIs) (eg, fluoxetine), serotonin norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine), sibutramine, or tricyclic antidepressants (eg, amitriptyline) because the risk of a serious side effect called serotonin syndrome may be increased.
 Symptoms of serotonin syndrome may include mental or mood changes, hallucinations, fast heartbeat, fever, loss of coordination, muscle spasms, increased sweating, nausea, vomiting, or diarrhea